Introduction to Architecture for High School Students Online

-Class attendance is mandatory.
-A student who misses multiple class sessions may not receive a Certificate of Completion, even if those absences are excused.
+Synchronous learning and class attendance is mandatory.
+Asynchronous learning is expected.
 Unexcused absences can lead to dismissal from the program.
 In the event that a student is dismissed due to unexcused absences, no portion of tuition will be refunded.
 Students are expected to engage seriously in their studies through class participation, completion of assigned work, and critique.
 Disruptive behavior in any form will not be tolerated.

 Code of Conduct

-In the event a student is dismissed due to violating the Code of Conduct, he/she will not receive a Certificate of Completion and no portion of tuition will be refunded.
-Students who have been dismissed are not permitted to return to campus for the duration of the program.
+In the event a student is dismissed due to violating the Code of Conduct, he/she/they will not receive a Certificate of Completion and no portion of tuition will be refunded.
+Students who have been dismissed are not permitted to participate in the remainder of the online program.

 Frequently Asked Questions

 I do not have any architecture experience.
 Can I participate?